Kaairofelipe/goose/documentation/blog/2026-02-07-context-engineering/index.md

 I didn’t adopt a new context engineering workflow because it was trendy.
 I adopted it because honestly the alternative became tedious.
 Once I committed to RPI, the friction disappeared.
 I repeated myself less.
 My agent made fewer mistakes.
 We stopped losing the plot halfway through the project.
 And I had research and planning docs I could actually read.

 Because of that experience, I started applying the same approach to other projects too.
-I built a video workflow agent where the operational steps live inside the system through recipes, and skills.
+I built a video workflow agent where the operational steps live inside the system through recipes and skills.
 So as a team, we’re not carrying the process in our heads anymore, we can now focus on the creative direction of our videos instead of babysitting the workflow.

 ---